 Does your youth center, organization, or institution have an inspiring practice in local youth work?

 We are looking for solidarity projects, individual and team volunteering activities implemented in close cooperation or by municipalities.
 We will invite the providers of eight selected practices for the ‘Activating citizens – municipalities and local authorities making use of the European Solidarity Corps‘ webinar on 6-7 November 2025 to present their project as part of the peer-learning in the online event.
+To be featured in this seminar, please submit your good practice by October 24, 2025.

 Activating citizens‘ is a serie of webinars exploring the various possibilities of the European Solidarity Corps to promote voluntary engagement and active citizenship in local communities.
 The seminars are a cooperation between the SALTO European Solidarity Corps Resource Centre and Europe Goes Local.